Accessibility

 RIDE ACCESS PASSES

 The Carnival offers a Ride Access Pass to guests who are unable to stand in queues due to a disability.
-The pass is available in addition to paying for standard entry, and can be used by eligible guests and one companion to access the ride via the exit barrier.
-This access is intended to provide a reduced waiting time compared to the standard queue line, although this cannot always be guaranteed.
-Please note that in order to keep the waiting time as short as possible for eligible visitors, we cannot issue Ride Access Passes to more than one companion for each eligible guest.
+The pass is available in addition to paying for standard entry and can be used by eligible guests and one companion to access the ride via the exit barrier.
+This access is intended to provide a reduced waiting time compared to the standard queue line, although queues can still form on busy days.
+To keep the waiting time as short as possible, only one companion pass is available per eligible visitor.

-The eligible guest and their companion will receive different Ride Access Passes, with the companion's pass clearly marked - companions cannot use their Ride Access Passes to skip the queues unless they are accompanying the eligble guest.
+The eligible guest and their companion will receive different Ride Access Passes, with the companion's pass clearly marked – companions can only use their pass when accompanying the eligible guest.

 Please note that the accepted documents for a Ride Access Pass are different from those for a Carer ticket.
 These include:

-• A current Disability Living Allowance or Attendance Allowance award letter showing that you receive the higher rate mobility component.
+• A current Disability Living Allowance or Attendance Allowance award letter showing that you receive the medium or higher rate mobility component .

 • A current Personal Independence Payment letter showing that you receive enhanced mobility component or equivalent documentation from the Adult Disability Payment.